Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Evaluation

 where $\overline{Y}_i=\sum_{j=1}^{M_i} Y_{i j}/M_i$ is the cluster-level average of the observed individual outcomes.
 The weight for cluster $i$ is given by the reciprocal of the cluster-level propensity score.

-As noted earlier, we consider an experimental study, where the propensity score is known.
-Under this setting, it is straightforward to show that this standard IPW estimator is both unbiased and $\sqrt{n}-$consistent.
+As noted earlier, we first consider an experimental study in which the propensity score is known.
+Under this setting, it is straightforward to show that this IPW estimator is both unbiased and $\sqrt{n}-$consistent.
 Similar IPW estimators have been applied to policy learning without interference \citep[e.g.,][]{swaminathan2015counterfactual,zhang2012estimating,zhao2012estimating,kitagawa2018should}.
 Indeed, the IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW} is a natural extension of the standard IPW estimator to clustered network interference and has been used for the estimation of treatment effects in the presence of interference \citep{tchetgen2012causal,liu2016inverse,papadogeorgou2019causal,imai2021interference}.

-While Assumption~\ref{ass:DGP} is sufficient for causal identification, IPW estimators often suffer from a large variability with a data set of moderate size.
-This issue is exacerbated under the clustered network interference settings because $\bA_i$ is a high-dimensional treatment vector.
-The positivity assumption (Assumption~\ref{ass:DGP}(b)) means that the propensity score must have positive values for all possible treatment combinations.
-However, because there exist a large number of treatment combinations, the probability of any treatment assignment combination can take an extremely small value, leading to a high variance.
+While Assumption~\ref{ass:DGP} is sufficient for causal identification, IPW estimators often suffer from a large variability when a data set is of moderate size.
+This issue is exacerbated in clustered network interference settings because $\bA_i$ is a high-dimensional treatment vector.
+Because there exist a large number of treatment combinations, the probability of any treatment assignment combination can take an extremely small value, leading to a high variance.
 As an example, consider an Bernoulli randomization design where units are independently assigned to the treatment condition with probability $q\leq 0.5$.
 Then, the inverse propensity score for treating all units in the same cluster is given by $1/q^{M_i}$, with the denominator scaling exponentially in cluster size $M_i$.
-This can directly lead to a large variance of the IPW estimator for evaluating the value of the treat-everyone policy, even with a moderate cluster size $M_i$.
-In practice, therefore, we may not even observe a single cluster whose treatment vector aligns with the treatment assignment under a given policy especially when the number of clusters is small but the cluster size is large.
-In such cases, the IPW estimator is not applicable as one cannot estimate the policy value.
+In practice, therefore, we may not even observe a single cluster whose treatment vector aligns with the treatment assignment under a given policy especially when the cluster size is relatively large.
+In such cases, the IPW estimator is not applicable as one cannot precisely estimate the policy value.